jawuku/clojure/NomadBSD_Clojure_Setup.md

-# Set up Clojure development in Neovim
+# Set up Clojure development in Neovim (updated Sep 2020)
 ## On a fresh [NomadBSD](https://nomadbsd.org) installation.
 Should also apply to other FreeBSDs.
 ![Neovim running Conjure in NomadBSD](Clojure_Neovim_NomadBSD.png) [NomadBSD](https://nomadbsd.org) is a FreeBSD release running on the Openbox window manager.